Balancing Employee Expectations and Employer Realities

 1. Win-Win Relationship: Foster a win-win relationship where both employers and employees benefit.
 Everyone should be focused on and committed to the same outcomes.

-2. Shared Business Risk: Share the risk around actual business performance, ensuring that when times are good, everyone prospers, and during downturns, sacrifices are shared.
+2. Shared Business Risk: This strategy involves sharing the risk associated with actual business performance, ensuring that everyone benefits when times are good and makes sacrifices during downturns.

 3. Long-Term Incentives: Implement long-term incentives to encourage increased retention, especially of high performers.